 Hooman Jalidi was born in 1990 in Iran.
 He comes from Shiraz city, the capital of culture and arts in his country.
 He began to study visual arts and music in 2004 during this period he devoted himself in drawing, painting, collage, illustration, pattern design, digital design, fabric manipulation and textile design.
 In 2015 he came to Belgium.
 He took part in Center Cultural Omar khayam (CCOK) with his paintings in the Royal Academy of fine art in Brussels and also in the project “Next generation please festival” in Bozar.
 He has presented work at the art book fair 2017 in WIELS, Brussels.
 He is also a member of Cinemaximiliaan and ODC2018.

 Kinda Ghannoum was born in 1991 in Poland, she is a Syrian/Polish graphic designer coming from Damascus.
 She graduated from the faculty of Architecture in Damascus University.
 She worked as an Architect at the beginning of her career, and as a volunteer with many NGOs and startups in Syria.
 She participated in the second Startup Weekend in Damascus as a graphic designer and her team won the first prize.
-She found her passion in graphic design and decided to follow it and learned by herself.
-Knowing that she still have to learn a lot.
+She will start her master degree on Graphic design in Saint Lucas Antwerp on September 2020.

 Iraqi.
 Current residence, based in Gent, Belgium.
 Studied graphic designs at Arteveldehogeschool.
 Drawing, painting, photography, animation, graphic work, performance.
 Mohammed’s work was presented to the larger public in the past year.
 In Kiosk, the gallery linked to Kask Ghent, he exhibited the animation “Liquid of life” with ODC (Open Design Course).
 This work was shown again in Thomas Moore, Mechelen, during “We can not work like this”, a project in collaboration with Contour.
 Together with the Post-ODC collective he participated in two sound poetry performances, among others in Kiosk.
 He worked on photography, painting, graphic and drawing on assignment, among others for Constant vzw, Association for Art and Media, based in Brussels.
 You can find other projects he worked on online, the images are clickable and show a whole spectrum of his artistic creative work. https://www.behance.net/tawfiqmoha58c3